• Skip to primary navigation

 Lessons with your horse or mine

 If you are interested in riding lessons, please contact me by filling out the form below.
-Our new covered riding arena is now ready for riding!
-I am so excited to be able to offer lessons year round!
+Our covered riding arena is now finished and ready for students.
+Spots are limited!

 Lesson prices:

-- Introductory lesson $25 for 30 min.
-Each new student gets one introductory lesson to see if we are a good fit for each other and/or to see how interested the child is in riding.
+• Introductory lesson $30 for 30 min – Each new student gets an introductory lesson to see if we are a good fit for each other and/or to see how interested the child is in riding.

-- Regular lessons are $45 for 1 hour, billed monthly, 4 lessons per month (once per week).
-If you would like more lessons per week, we can add them on, just let me know.
+• Regular lessons are $50 for 45min, billed monthly to hold your time spot for the month.
+If you would like more lessons per week, we can add them on if there is room, just let me know.
 Lessons will be prepaid at the beginning of each month.

 I specialize in working with beginner to intermediate riders.